zhubonan/aiida-castep/docs/source/user_guide/get_started.rst

 Generated input files
 ---------------------

-Some metadata are included as comments in the input *cell* and *param* files.
+Some meta data are included as comments in the input *cell* and *param* files.
 This includes the generation time, AiiDA user, pk, uuid, label and description of the calculation node and input nodes used.
 All keywords are written in lower case.
 In addition, the following keys are set automatically: